Doctors accuse government of acting ‘in bad faith’ over NHS pay talks

 “It was the Government who cancelled our remaining meetings after we called for strike action, but we have made it clear that we will call strikes off if (Rishi) Sunak makes a credible offer.

-"A 5 per cent offer when inflation is in double digits is yet another real-terms pay cut, and would only worsen the already 26% real-terms pay cut we've endured prior to that.
+“A 5 per cent offer when inflation is in double digits is yet another real-terms pay cut, and would only worsen the already 26 per cent real-terms pay cut we’ve endured prior to that.

 “It’s becoming increasingly clear that Steve Barclay has been negotiating in bad faith.